-Psychedelic therapy involves the use of certain hallucinogenic drugs like LSD, MDMA, mushrooms, Ayahuasca, or Ketamine in guided sessions with licensed and trained clinicians.
-Early research has shown promising results in using psychedelics in combination with therapy to treat certain mental illness and addictions.1 Still, there are risks associated with psychedelic drugs, and also legal, ethical, and logistical barriers that reduce access to this treatment.2,3
+Psychedelic therapy involves the use of certain hallucinogenic drugs like LSD, MDMA, mushrooms, ayahuasca, or ketamine in guided sessions with licensed and trained clinicians.
+Early research has shown promising results in using psychedelics in combination with therapy to treat certain mental illnesses and addictions.1 Still, there are risks associated with psychedelic drugs, and also legal, ethical, and logistical barriers that reduce access to this treatment.2,3

 What Is Psychedelic Therapy?

-As the drug takes effect, the clinicians guide the person to work through difficult thoughts, feelings, and memories in sessions that normally last 6-8 hours.
+As the psychedelic takes effect, the therapist guides the person to work through difficult thoughts, feelings, and memories in sessions that normally last 6-8 hours.
 Music, guided imagery, relaxation techniques, and creative outlets like drawing and writing are often used.
 Clinicians also are there to help patients stay safe, comfortable, and to work through any difficult thoughts and feelings that emerge during the session.2

-Psychedelics alter a person’s mind, mood, and senses in ways that change their perception of reality.
 The main difference between psychedelics and other drugs is that psychedelics are known to cause altered perceptions of reality.5 Depending on the type of psychedelic drug, the effects can last for a few hours or for almost a full day.
+Everyone is affected differently by drugs, and psychedelics can be unpredictable.
+Most people who take psychedelics report having very intense experiences, and depending on the person and setting, may describe these as either very positive or very negative.6

 Some of the commonly reported effects of psychedelics include:5